robinkelmen/car/README.md

 ![Self-Driving Car](Car.png)

 This project is a self-driving car simulation that incorporates a neural network for decision-making and provides visualization of the network's behavior.
-The car can navigate its environment autonomously using the neural network.
+The car can navigate its environment autonomously using the neural network.I am working on a spacial graph for the car to traverse.
+This is also inspired by Radu.

 ## Getting Started